Skip to Main Content

 • How long will we have to wait to see the vet?

-Our Southern Wisconsin animal hospital is just like a human doctor's office—it can be unpredictable, and you may have to wait.
+Emergency animal hospitals are just like human hospitals—it can be unpredictable, and you may have to wait.
+This is why it is best that you call ahead.

 • What happens if my pet needs to stay in the hospital?